No jail time for school bus driver who admitted to raping 14-year-old girl

-WATERTOWN, N.Y. — A judge handed down 10 years' probation last week to a former New York school bus driver after he admitted to raping a 14-year-old girl.
+WATERTOWN, New York — A judge handed down 10 years' probation last week to a former New York school bus driver after he admitted to raping a 14-year-old girl.

 Shane Piche, 26, will be registered as a Level 1 sex offender, according to the Waterford Daily Times.
 The judge reportedly said because he had no prior arrests and there was one victim, the sentence was appropriate.